The Browning X Bolt Pro

 Browning announced a new rifle at the recent SHOT Show.
-Called the X-Bolt Pro, this gun is part of the impressive X-Bolt line of long guns.
-It gets the Pro designation from the fact that it is a semi-custom gun with top quality construction and features that round out the package.
+The Browning X Bolt Pro is part of the impressive X-Bolt line of long guns.
+It gets the Pro designation from the fact that it is a semi-custom gun with top-quality construction and features that round out the package.

-The X-Bolt Pro is available in four different calibers.
-The calibers are 6.5 Creedmoor, .308 Win, .30-06 Springfield and 300 Win Mag.
+The Browning X Bolt Pro is available in four different calibers: 6.5 Creedmoor, .308 Win, .30-06 Springfield, and 300 Win Mag.
 Depending on how well these models sell, the company may introduce additional calibers in the future.
-Standard models have a four round detachable magazine.
-The magnum gun uses a three round magazine.
+Standard models have a four-round detachable magazine.
+The magnum gun uses a three-round magazine.

 Internally, Browning spent some additional time with these barrels.
 The company employs a proprietary lapping process to improve accuracy out of the box and take it to a “near broken in” state.
 Externally, the barrel gets the same Cerakote Burnt Bronze finish the other parts have.

 Suggested retail pricing is $1,999.99 (at the time of this writing) for the standard models with the single magnum caliber commanding a little more: $2,039.99.

 Richard is a writer with a background in law enforcement and sports photography.
 In addition to his work in the firearms industry, he writes in the sci-fi and fantasy genres.
 More of his work can be found at GunsHolstersAndGear